 HCM is a heart disease that can be found in all cats, also housecats.
-We can test for one important factor that can cause HCM, the MyBPC3 DNA test (A31P mutation).
+We can DNA test for one important factor that can cause HCM, (A31P mutation in the MyBPC3 gene).
 Cats who have “double” of the affected gene (homozygous positive) have a very high risk of getting ill, and a slightly higher risk is also seen in those with one gene (heterozygous positive), but these cats will typically stay healthy until at least 4-5 years old and those who get ill might not be as seriously affected.

 Ultrasound screening (echocardiogram) of all breeding cats is strongly recommended, several times in the cat’s life.

 - Around 25-40 % of Maine Coon carry a mutation that increases risk of getting HCM (HCM1-A31P)

 - Around 5-15 % of Maine Coons will develop HCM during their life

 - Offspring of tested lines have much lower risk than offspring of non-tested lines

 We DNA-test and scan (ultrasound) all our breeding animals according to the PawPeds health programme.